red/docs/reactivity.md

 	]
 	view win

 In this example, the reaction is a function (`follow`) which is applied to the ball faces by pairs, creating a chain of relations, linking all the balls together.
-The terms in the reaction are parameters, so the can be used for different objects (unlike in the static relations case).
+The terms in the reaction are parameters, so they can be used for different objects (unlike static relations).

-To see how it works, paste the above example into the GUI console and drag the red ball up and down.

 # API